gomorpheus/morpheus-docs/_build/html/_sources/provisioning/library/library.rst.txt

 Your new Library Item is now ready for provisioning.
 Multiple Layouts with multiple technologies can be added to a single Instance Type.
-For example, the Layouts for the {morpheus} Apache Instance Type, with multiple layouts for many different cloud technologies and nodes is pictured below:
+For example, the Layouts for the |morpheus| Apache Instance Type, with multiple layouts for many different cloud technologies and nodes is pictured below: